nash-io/nash-ws/README.md

 # nash-ws
-nash-ws is a web and native stream based WebSocket client
+nash-ws is a cross-platform stream-based WebSocket Client.

+### Platforms

+  * Web: With WebAssembly, wasm-bindgen and web-sys.
+  * Desktop: With tokio.